Shrutii32/Buffer-7.0/Team 62  Smart Ticket Routing/README.md

  Video Link:https://drive.google.com/file/d/115Y2reyiKUBwzyF7gIVrZI4j2Sl-MwMU/view

 ## 🚀 Overview
-This project is a backend-based **Ticket Management System** that automatically categorizes, prioritizes, and allocates support tickets to agents using a smart rule-based engine.
+This project is a dsa-based **Ticket Management System** that automatically categorizes, prioritizes, and allocates support tickets to agents using a smart rule-based engine.

 It simulates real-world support systems used in **fintech, e-commerce, and IT helpdesk platforms**.